roeszler/kapthol/README.md

  Who it's for...

- Kaptain Holiday is a site that represents one of many business concepts.
-It is fictitious at the time of coding.
-Notwithstanding its theoretical in nature, it has been written as a proof of concept and invitation to treat for possible interested parties into the future.
+ Kaptain Holiday is a fictitious site at the time of coding.
+Notwithstanding its theoretical in nature, it has been written as a proof of concept and invitation to treat for possible interested skillsets and poterntial stakeholders into the future.
 All copyright for ideas, concepts and materials belongs to Stuart Roeszler © 2022 going forward.

 [ami responsive](http://ami.responsivedesign.is/)...
 ### Synonyms and search phrase evaluation (strategy docs?):